-While the traditional Yao women use rice water as their shampoo, most 4c naturals use it as a deep conditioning treatment.
+While the traditional Yao women use rice water as their shampoo, most 4c naturals use it as a deep conditioning treatment or a pre-poo treatment.
 This is because you can comfortably use rice water multiple times per month, while you want to avoid shampooing your hair more than twice a month.
 In order to achieve the best results, you want to use your rice water like this:

 - Rinse out the shampoo